Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Experimental layout

 A schematic layout of the RISE instrument is shown in FIG.~\ref{fig:rise_layout}.
 Following the neutralization process, a deflector is used to remove any remaining ions.
 The resulting neutral atomic beam is then overlapped with multiple laser beams along an interaction region maintained at ultra-high vacuum, typically below $5\times10^{-9}$~mbar with the CEC operating.
 First, a narrow linewidth laser is used to resonantly excite an atomic transition from the ground or a metastable state to an excited state.
+This laser is input through a gap in a 30$\degree$ electrostatic bender.
+For collinear spectroscopy, a removable mirror, which is located on an optical breadboard next to the bending chamber nearest the RFQCB, can be used to reflect the beam by 180$\degree$.
 Selective ionization can then be carried out from the excited state.
 To further suppress the background due to ionization of inadvertently populated excited states, a sequence of multiple resonant excitations may be employed, enabling a final ionization step with lower energy and thus higher selectivity.
-Finally, the ions that were resonantly excited and selectively ionized are steered through a 45$\degree$ electrostatic bender onto a MagneTOF particle detector.
+Finally, ions that were resonantly excited and selectively ionized are steered through a 30$\degree$ electrostatic bender and onto the ion counting unit.
+Ion counting is performed by a MagneTOF particle detector, a fast electron-multiplier–based time-of-flight detector that provides sub-nanosecond timing resolution, ion detection efficiencies larger than 80\%, and a large dynamic range that remains linear for ion bursts exceeding $3\times10^5$ events.
+The intrinsic background of the MagneTOF is very low, with typical dark count rates below 20 counts per minute at operating voltages around 3 kV, making the detector well suited for low-count-rate measurements.
+When ions are impinged onto the MagneTOF, the resulting current pulse is fed into a shunt resistor to produce a voltage signal, which is amplified, discriminated, digitized, and recorded with a ns-resolution timestamp by a custom field-programmable-gate-array-based time-resolved scaler \cite{Rossi2014ABeams}.